Sunday, October 2, 2016

 I watched the Indian dances and listened to the storytellers and music.

-Amy Bluemel a Native American Story Teller told a story to the children that she had gathered around her.
+Amy Bluemel, a Native American storyteller, told a story to the children who had gathered around her.

 Native Tribal Dancing Oka Kapassa